-The biggest advantages of subscription payment: more consistent cash flow combined with the ability to predict recurring revenue—whether monthly or annually.
+The biggest advantages of subscription revenue: more consistent cash flow combined with the ability to predict recurring revenue—whether monthly or annually.

 This usually means that the company is valued higher, according to John Warrillow, creator of The Value Builder System, who states, “The more guaranteed revenue you can offer a potential acquirer, the more valuable your business is going to be.”
 He also noted, “Because a high percentage of the revenue of a subscription-based business is recurring, its value will be up to eight times that of a comparable business with very little recurring revenue.”